MoonStorm/FastCrud/README.md

                             nameof(CompanyInformation.Name));

 ```
-This custom mapping override can then be passed to any CRUD methods, just be careful not to use it for inserts.

 You can also create a mapping that uses a different dialect, useful for migrating data from one database type to another.
 ```